Teoneag/Jarvis-1/README.md

+# Jarvis 1
+By Teodor Neagoe

-# Goal
+## Goal
-Personal assistant (like Jarvis form Iron Man)
+- Personal assistant (like Jarvis form Iron Man)
-    Just a rather intelligent system"
+- Just a rather intelligent system"
-= app that helps with daily + professional tasks
+- = app that helps with daily + professional tasks

-# Plan
+## Plan
-✅ 1.
-Make chat like interface (then add sound -> text, text -> sound, then also img...)
+1. Make chat like interface (then add sound -> text, text -> sound, then also img...)
 2. Make it able to detect from props parts of data in ("learning") and data out ("giving responses")
 3. Navigate the web + laptop
-Later
+4. Later
 - add more languages
 - archive chats, see archived chats
 - implement bing api

-# ToDo
+## ToDo
 - make MWApi detect verbs
 0. make this work
 I am teo. / My name is Teon